DK-source/Online-reviews-sentiment-about-a-topic/README.md

 ### Performance Comparison

-* Clearly define the key performance metric(s).
+* Accuracy matrix is used as the key performance metric(s).
-* Show/compare results in one table.
+* Training accuracy of more than 79% was obtained for GloVe model and Bert model being computationally intesive is still in the training phase.
 * Show one (or few) visualization(s) of results, for example ROC curves.

 ### Conclusions

-* State any conclusions you can infer from your work.
-Example: LSTM work better than GRU.
+* Good enough accuracy is obtained from GloVe model which can be used for the prediction of test dataset.

 ### Future Work